FasnaSharaf/Notes-App-API/README.md

 All endpoints return JSON data.
 ## Conclusion

 In this project, we have created a simple notes app with a REST API and packaged it using Docker.
-We have used Node.js and MongoDB to implement basic CRUD functionality for the notes, and used Docker to make it easy to deploy the application in any environment that supports
+We have used Node.js and MongoDB to implement basic CRUD functionality for the notes, and used Docker to make it easy to deploy the application in any environment that supports Docker.